IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ```

 ## Conclusion
-As explained in the chapters thus far, this operator is a powerful one to integrate the IBM Streams applications with the IBM Watson STT service in a highly scalable and secure manner.
-It fully enables Speech To Text transcription of the audio data stored in files (batch mode) or received from a network switch (real-time mode).
+As explained in the chapters thus far, those two operators are powerful ones to integrate the IBM Streams applications with the IBM Voice Gateway and the IBM Watson STT service in a highly scalable and secure manner.
+It fully enables Speech To Text transcription of the audio data stored in files (batch mode) or received from a telephony infrastructure (real-time mode).

 **Cheers and good luck in finding impactful insights from your audio data.**